 ‘We have a voice’: Latinos celebrate Bad Bunny’s Super Bowl halftime show

-Latinos across the Americas felt pride in Bad Bunny’s boundary-breaking performance, at a time of heightened fear and division.
+Latinos across the Americas felt pride in Bad Bunny’s boundary-breaking performance at a time of heightened fear and division.

 As a sprawling sugar cane field parted to reveal dancers in traditional pava hats, Puerto Rican megastar Bad Bunny emerged to deliver a boundary-breaking Super Bowl LX halftime show that was as political as it was spectacular.